Trains to Taung

 Trains to Taung is the debut album by South African jazz pianist Paul Hanmer.
 The album combines jazz with African music.

 History

-A native of Cape Town, Tranmer said thoughts of identity influenced the creation of the album.
+A native of Cape Town, Hanmer said thoughts of identity influenced the creation of the album.
 He used marabi chords because "they are very simple, age-old blocks...a basic format for so much music that has come out of this country...in a way that, say, twelve-bar blues has become a format for so much music that comes out of America...the 12/8 groove—how slow it was—reminded me of a train.
 I thought of a train going back in time, to that place that marks how ancient is the African human heritage: Taung...the place where the Khoisan made the ancient elements of music, and the place where marabi came about is probably one and the same...it's an imagined space and time."
 He recorded the album with Louis Mhlanga and Jethro Shasha, both from Zimbabwe.